SERVING THIRSTY LOCALS AND BAYSIDE REVELLERS SINCE 1883.

 Based on the 1850’s Charles Dicken’s novel of the same name, owner Tom Walker (formerly Middle Park Hotel, Albert Park Hotel, Newmarket Hotel, The Prince) has taken over the beachside boozer, creating open-plan spaces that welcomes locals and invites newcomers.

-Executive Chef, David Marshall (ex Middle Park Hotel, Wilson & Market), guides the menu serving British and Australian pub classics refined with modern additions.
+Executive Chef, Dave Marshall (ex Middle Park Hotel, Wilson & Market), guides the menu serving British and Australian pub classics refined with modern additions.

 At the bar, lap up on territory-wide beers or peruse the extensive list of wines to pair with your meal, or toast in good company.